Botswana Food & Drinks

 Serobe is another traditional meal which consists of intestines as well as other inside parts of a goat, sheep or cow which are cooked until soft.

-For the more adventurous, remote areas in Botswana serve Mopane worm - a grub that looks similar to a caterpillar.
+The more adventurous, remote areas in Botswana serve Mopane worm - a grub that looks similar to a caterpillar.
 The worm is cooked in hot ashes or can be boiled, dried or fried.
 They are sometimes cooked with onions, tomatoes and spices and are an important source of protein, calcium and iron for remote populations.

 There are two distinct beers in Botswana, clear and opaque.
 Most visitors tend to drink the clear versions as they are similar to European lagers.
 Popular brands include South African beers like Castle and Lion.
-Opaque beer is a commercial version of a traditional beer which means it is a sour, porridge-like brew and is therefore an acquired taste.
+Opaque beer is a commercial version of a traditional beer which means it is a sour, porridge-like brew and is, therefore, an acquired taste.
 Most tourist bars do not offer it.

 Soft drinks are readily available even if the selection isn’t always large.
 Water in main towns is usually purified and so it is generally fine to drink.
 While in camps or in the bush, water usually comes from bore-holes which are underground water sources.
 The majority are free of bugs and are therefore safe to drink from, however, if in doubt, simply ask guides or locals.